eduardolat/goeasyi18n/README.md

 func main() {
 	// 1.
 Create a new i18n instance
 	i18n := goeasyi18n.NewI18n(goeasyi18n.Config{
-		DefaultLanguage: "en", // It's optional, the default value is "en" })
+		FallbackLanguageName: "en", // It's optional, the default value is "en" })

 	// 2.
 Add languages and its translations (can be loaded from a JSON/YAML file)